openkim/kliff/docs/source/modules/uq.rst

 * ``p0``, which is a :math:`K \times L \times N` array containing the position of each walker for each temperature in parameter space, where :math:`K`, :math:`L`, and :math:`N` are the number of temperatures, walkers, and parameters, respectively.
-* ``iterations`` specifies the number of MCMC step to take.
-Since the position is step :math:`i` in Markov chain only depends on step :math:`(i-1)`, it is possible to break up the MCMC run into smaller batches, with the note that the initial positions of the current run needs to be set to the last positions of the previous run.
+* ``iterations`` specifies the number of MCMC steps to take.
+Since the position of step :math:`i` in Markov chain only depends on step :math:`(i-1)`, it is possible to break up the MCMC run into smaller batches, with the note that the initial positions of the current run needs to be set to the last positions of the previous run.